The Pretenders: Original band (1978–1982)

-The band's first single, a cover of the Kinks song "Stop Your Sobbing" (produced by Nick Lowe and recorded at the July Regents Park sessions) was released in January 1979 and gained critical attention.
+The band's first single, a cover of the Kinks song "Stop Your Sobbing" (produced by Nick Lowe and recorded at the July Regents Park sessions) was released in February 1979 and gained critical attention.
 It was followed by "Kid" in June 1979.
 In January 1980, the band reached No. 1 in the UK with "Brass in Pocket", which was also successful in the US, reaching No. 14 on the Billboard Hot 100.

 Their self-titled debut album was released in January 1980 and was a success in the United Kingdom and the United States both critically and commercially.
 Produced by Chris Thomas, it is regarded as one of the best debut albums of all time, and has been named one of the best albums of all time by VH1 (no. 52) and Rolling Stone (no. 155).

 The second full-length album, Pretenders II, was released during August 1981.
 Pretenders II included the songs from the US EP Extended Play, the MTV video success "Day After Day", and popular album-radio tracks "The Adultress", "Birds of Paradise", "Bad Boys Get Spanked", and "The English Roses".

-On 18 September 1981, Pretenders were the musical guest on the US late night sketch comedy show Fridays.
+On 18 September 1981, the Pretenders were the musical guest on the US late night sketch comedy show Fridays.
 The band performed "The Adultress", "Message of Love" and "Louie, Louie" (not the Kingsmen song).
 Andy Kaufman was the guest host of the program on that night.

-Due to escalating drug abuse, Farndon was fired from the band after a meeting between Hynde, Honeyman-Scott, and Chambers on 14 June 1982.
+Due to Farndon's escalating drug abuse, he was fired from the band after a meeting between Hynde, Honeyman-Scott, and Chambers on 14 June 1982.
 Two days later, on 16 June 1982, Honeyman-Scott died of heart failure as a result of cocaine intolerance.
-Farndon was in the midst of forming a new band when he was found dead on 14 April 1983 by his wife.
-After taking heroin and passing out, Farndon had drowned in his bathtub, leaving Pretenders with only two living members.
+While in the midst of forming a new band, Farndon was found dead by his wife on 14 April 1983.
+After taking heroin and passing out, he had drowned in his bathtub.

 Re-grouping (1983–1989)

 Hynde and Chambers continued the band after Honeyman-Scott's death.
 During July 1982, a caretaker team of Hynde, Chambers, Rockpile guitarist Billy Bremner, and Big Country bassist Tony Butler was assembled to record the single "Back on the Chain Gang".
 The song was released in October and became their biggest success in the US, staying at No. 5 for three consecutive weeks.
-The single's B-side, "My City Was Gone" was (except for a brief period in the 1990s) the theme music for the Rush Limbaugh Show since its inception.
+The single's B-side, "My City Was Gone" was (except for a few weeks in July and August of 1999) the theme music for the Rush Limbaugh Show since its inception.

 Hynde then set up a more permanent lineup for the band, keeping Chambers and adding Robbie McIntosh on guitar and Malcolm Foster on bass.
 "Middle of the Road" was this line-up's first single, released in the US in November 1983 and reaching the top 20 there.
 The US B-side, "2000 Miles", was released as a single in the UK.
 The third Pretenders album, Learning to Crawl was produced by "fifth Pretender" Chris Thomas and released in January 1984.